-Michelin is committed to bringing its customers — individuals and professionals alike — tires that maintain their original grip and handling performance, no matter how many kilometers they have driven.
+Michelin is committed to bringing its customers - individuals and professionals alike - tires that stay safe and high-performing, no matter how many kilometers they have driven.

 Michelin's commitment to sustainable development and mobility is embodied by Movin'On, an ecosystem that includes a laboratory and a global summit.